abrhaleitela/Time-Series-using-LSTM-Global-Active-Power-prediction-/README.md

 # Time-Series-using-LSTM-Global-Active-Power-prediction-
-Project to predict Global Active Power at the time (t) given the Global Active Power measurement and other features at the prior time step(t-1)
+Predict Global Active Power at the time (t) given the Global Active Power measurement and other features at the prior time step(t-1)

 Preprocessing steps: